3d: Planning Effective Class Discussions

 Nilson, L. B. (2010).
 Teaching at its best: A research-based resource for college instructors (3rd ed.).
 San Francisco, CA: Jossey-Bass.

 Rotenberg, R. L. (2010).
 The art & craft of college teaching: A guide for new professors & graduate students (2nd ed.).
-Walnut Creek, CA: Left Coast Press.
+New York, NY: Left Coast Press.